AndreasZachariae/semantic_hierarchical_graph/README.md

 3. Plan in the hierarchy graph COMPLETE and OPTIMAL with Djikstra.
 4. Plan on gridmap level COMPLETE but NOT optimal with ILIR (Iterative largest interior rectangles), instead choose paths which avoid public crowded spaces by design.
     - Introduce new metric for disturbance of public space
-5. (TODO) Integrate planner in ROS2 Foxy Navigation stack as plugin
+5. Integrate planner in ROS2 Foxy Navigation stack as plugin
 6. (TODO) Include semantic information about the environment in path planning.
     - Define no-go zones or reduced speed zones
     - Add important locations (pick-up points, elevator, info, toilet, ...)